microsoft/MicroHack/03-Azure/01-03-Infrastructure/08_Migration_Datacenter_Linux/walkthrough/challenge-2/solution.md

 ![image](./img/AzMig2.png)

-Select the *destination-rg* Resource Group, specify a name for the Azure Migrate Project and also select a geograpy where the data will be stored.
+Select the *destination-rg* Resource Group, specify a name for the Azure Migrate Project and also select a geography where the data will be stored.

 > [!IMPORTANT]
 > Make sure to select the right subscription.
 In case there are several subscriptions available, please select the subscription that was used to deploy the Azure Landing Zone.